rloadd/on_arc/README.md

 Finally, this repo is a best effort project.
 Apologies for any inaccuracies, inconvenience if any misunderstandings occur, and apologies if my update pace is muuuuuch slower.
 Official sources are listed above.

-At https://rloadd.github.io/on_arc/ (this repo) we are unifying the ARC documentation and expanding some parts that can speed up the understanding for those who want to deploy their own ARC instance.
+At https://rloadd.github.io/on_arc/ (github pages of this repo) we are unifying the ARC documentation and expanding some parts that can speed up the understanding for those who want to deploy their own ARC instance.
 The following sections of this README are a shortcut to running ARC for testing purposes and will eventually be included in the attached github pages as well.

 ## Testing